 Accounts receivable are comprised of grants and contracts receivable from the federal, state and local government and customer obligations due under normal trade terms requiring payment within 30 - 90 days from the invoice date.
 Management analyzes the collectability of these receivables and establishes an allowance for doubtful accounts that reflects its best estimate of the amounts that will not be collected.
 The allowance for doubtful accounts is determined by a monthly and annual review of account balances, including the age of the balance and historical collection experience.
 Uncollectible receivables are charged to the allowance.
 An expense is recorded at the time the allowance is adjusted.
-As of December 31, 2012 management has determined substantially all government receivables are fully collectible, but has provided an allowance for approximately \$34,000 for customer obligations.
+As of year end management has determined substantially all government receivables are fully collectible, but has provided an allowance for approximately 87,000 and 834,000 for customer obligations as of December 81,2013 and 812,2013, respectively.